eliben/pykaleidoscope/README.md

 # What is this?

+TODO note: the majority of the Python code in this repository was written in 2015, so it may not reflect the very latest modern practices.
+However, it was designed to be simple and readable, and has been tested to work well on the latest Python versions as of 2025.

+    uv run pytest <filename.py>
+    uv run pytest *.py

 LLVM comes with a [great tutorial](http://llvm.org/docs/tutorial/) that builds a compiler for a simple language called Kaleidoscope.
 The compiler parses Kaleidoscope into an AST, from which LLVM code is then